-Some vehicles have shoulder belts that automatically move forward to secure the passenger when the vehicle is started.
+Some vehicles have shoulder belts that automatically move in place to secure the passenger when the vehicle starts.
 A separate lap belt is usually included, and the lap belt must be fastened manually.
-Automatic seat belts have fallen out of favor recently, since the airbag became mandatory in many countries.
+Once popular among automakers, automatic seat belts have fallen out of favor somewhat in newer cars.

-The BIS seat belt is a three-point belt in which the shoulder belt is attached to the backrest.
-Some studies have shown that this type of belt may be safer in the case of rollover accidents, particularly with children four to eight years old.
+The BIS is a three-point harness in which the shoulder belt is attached to the backrest.
+Some studies have shown that this type of belt may provide additional protection during rollover accidents, particularly when a BIS is used to restrain a child between four and eight years old.

-A six-point harness is similar to a five-point harness, but with an extra belt between the legs.
-These belts are mostly used in racing.
-In fact, the six-point harness gained popularity after the tragic death of Dale Earnhardt (he was wearing a five point harness when he suffered his fatal accident).
+A six-point harness is like a five-point harness, but it has an additional belt that goes between the legs.
+These belts are mostly used in racing and began to gain popularity after the tragic death of race car driver Dale Earnhardt, who was wearing a five-point harness at the time of his fatal crash.

-At the Citrin Law Firm, we offer free legal consultations to Mobile accident victims.
-During your consultation, a member of our legal team will review the details of your claim and recommend the best course of action for you to pursue maximum compensation for your losses.
+At Andy Citrin Injury Attorneys, we offer free legal consultations to Alabama crash victims.
+During your consultation, an experienced attorney from our legal team will listen to your story, review the details of your claim, and talk with you about your rights and options.

 Policy impact: Seat belts.
 (2014, January 21).
 Centers for Disease Control and Prevention.
 Retrieved from https://www.cdc.gov/motorvehiclesafety/seatbeltbrief/index.html